fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/serialize_docs.md

 Serializes YAML documents into a string.
 This function serializes the given `docs` parameter with the separation line (...) between YAML documents.
-Regarding the serialization of each document, see the documentation for the [`serialize()`](serialize.md) function which this function calls internally.
+Regarding the serialization of each document, see the documentation for the [`serialize()`](serialize.md) function with which this function shares internal implementation.
 Just as the [`serialize()`](serialize.md) function does, fkYAML unconditionally uses LFs as the line break format in serialization outputs, and there is currently no way to change it to use CR+LFs instead.

 ```yaml